jfbu/sphinx/doc/config.rst

    This is a ``dict`` whose default is::

-     {'language': ['ja'], 'builder': ['man', 'text']}
+     {'languages': ['ja'], 'builders': ['man', 'text']}

-   It gives sufficient condition to ignore the :confval:`smart_quotes` setting and deactivate the Smart Quotes transform.
-The keys must be ``'builder'`` or names of configuration settings.
+   Each entry gives a sufficient condition to ignore the :confval:`smart_quotes` setting and deactivate the Smart Quotes transform.
+   Keys are ``'builders'`` or names (with an extra ``s``) of configuration settings.
 The values are lists.

-In case of invocation of ``make`` with multiple targets, the first builder name is the only one which is tested and decides for all.
-Also, after ``make html`` one should issue ``make text O="-E"`` to force the re-parsing of source files.
-On the other hand as ``sphinx-build`` by default caches the parsed source files per builder, it does not have this issue.
+   .. note:: Currently, in case of invocation of :program:`make` with multiple
+      targets, the first target name is the only one which is tested against the ``'builders'`` entry and it decides for all.
+Also, a ``make text`` following ``make html`` needs to be issued in the form ``make text O="-E"`` to force re-parsing of source files, as the cached ones are already transformed.
+On the other hand the issue does not arise with direct usage of :program:`sphinx-build` as it caches (in its default usage) the parsed source files in per builder locations.

    .. versionadded:: 1.6.6